OnlySlides/Wireshark-Workshop/README.md

 <br />
 <br />

-Example 4.6: pcap contains traffic generated by FileZilla on a Wins 10 host.
+**Example 4.6**: pcap contains traffic generated by FileZilla on a Wins 10 host.
 Traffic to 193.104.215.67 over TCP port 21 is seen.
 TCP port 21 is the FTP control channel; TCP ports 21637 & 50926 is the FTP data channel. <br />
 Using basic+ web + DNS filter, we follow multiple TCP streams in this example: the 1st SYN segment to TCP port 21, the 1st SYN segment with destination port of 21637, the 2nd SYN segment going to TCP port 21, and the SYN segment going to TCP port 50936.
 <p align="center">
 Basic + DNS filter > follow TCP stream of 3rd frame (49683 -> 21): <br/>